Inter-Cooperative Council at the University of Michigan: Marsha P. Johnson & Sylvia Rivera Cooperative House

 Muriel Lester Cooperative House was founded in 1940 as an all-women's cooperative house; in 2021, the previous members of Lester Cooperative House and the Inter-Cooperative Council Board of Directors worked to re-theme the cooperative to "Sylvia Rivera Cooperative House".
 It was renamed again to the Marsha P. Johnson and Sylvia Rivera Cooperative House.
 The theme of Johnson-Rivera is to be a safe space that centers the needs and experiences of Queer Trans People of Color (QTPOC).
 Today it is located at 900 Oakland Street and is, like all ICC co-ops, inclusive of all genders.
 It houses 15 residents.
 Although the theme of Rivera Co-op is to be a safe space for QTPOC, due to fair housing laws, anyone is allowed to live at Rivera Co-op; it is not solely limited to QTPOC.

 The November 27, 1943 Thanksgiving issue of the Saturday Evening Post featured Lester Cooperative House in an article about student cooperative movements in America.

 Benjamin Linder Cooperative House

-Benjamin Linder Cooperative House houses 15 people during the spring/summer terms, and 20 people during the school year.
-It is located at 711 Catherine St. and is known for its dinners.
-There is always a vegetarian option.
+Benjamin Linder Cooperative House was purchased by the ICC and officially incorporated in 1988.
+Located at 711 Catherine St. it was originally built in 1894 and housed other organizations such as the Phi Chi fraternity and the Keystone Club.
+The house is named after Benjamin Linder who was an engineer, a clown, and an activist who was killed in 1987 by the Contras while working on hydroelectric dams in Nicaragua.
+Linder is known for their dinners, cozy atmosphere, sunflowers, and most importantly their chickens.